smileyborg/TableViewCellWithAutoLayoutiOS8/README.md

 TableViewCellWithAutoLayout
 ===========================

 Demonstration of using Auto Layout in UITableViewCell for dynamic variable row heights.
 Requires Xcode 5 and iOS 7.
+The project also takes advantage of the open source [UIView+AutoLayout API](https://github.com/smileyborg/UIView-AutoLayout) for setting up constraints in code.

 This sample project displays a table view with cells that contain a single line title label, and a multi-line body label (which contains a random amount of text per cell).